Civil Engineering Study 85-1

 Civil, Architectural and Environmental Engineering

 Wei-Wen Yu Center for Cold-Formed Steel Structures

 Yu, Wei-wen and Parks, M. Brad, "Design of automotive structural components using high strength sheet steels - results and evaluation of stub column tests for unstiffened curved elements" (1985).
-Center for Cold-Formed Steel Structures Library.
-Paper 189.
+CCFSS Library (1939 - present).
+189.